Anal Fistula Treatment in San Jose CA

 Schedule an Anal Fistula Consultation

-If you’re experiencing symptoms of an anal fistula in the San Jose, CA area, contact surgeon Aaron Parrish, MD today to schedule an appointment.
-Dr. Parrish specializes in the diagnosis and treatment of anal fistulas, and he might be able to help you, too.
-Give our Los Gatos proctology office a call at (408) 358-2868.
-We are just a short drive from San Jose, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.
+If you’re experiencing symptoms of an anal fistula in the San Jose, CA area, contact surgeons Aaron Parrish, MD & Asya Ofshteyn, MD, MPH today to schedule an appointment.
+San Jose Colorectal specializes in the diagnosis and treatment of anal fistulas, and he might be able to help you, too.
+Give our San Jose proctology office a call at (408) 478-6750.
+We are just a short drive from Los Gatos, Morgan Hill, Gilroy, Salinas, Hollister, and Monterey.

 Anal Fistula FAQs